Crow people: 1800–1824

-The enmity between the Crow and the Lakota was reassured right from the start of the 19th century.
+The enmity between the Crow and the Lakota was reasserted from the start of the 19th century.
 The Crow killed a minimum of thirty Lakota in 1800–1801 according to two Lakota winter counts.
 The next year, the Lakota and their Cheyenne allies killed all the men in a Crow camp with thirty tipis.

 In the summer of 1805, a Crow camp traded at the Hidatsa villages on Knife River in present North Dakota.
 Chiefs Red Calf and Spotted Crow allowed the fur trader Francois-Antoine Larocque to join it on its way across the plains to the Yellowstone area.
 He traveled with it to a point west of the place where Billings, Montana, is today.
 The camp crossed Little Missouri River and Bighorn River on the way.

 The next year, some Crow discovered a group of whites with horses on the Yellowstone River.
 By stealth, they captured the mounts before morning.
 The Lewis and Clark Expedition did not see the Crow.

 The first trading post in Crow country was constructed in 1807, known as both Fort Raymond and Fort Lisa (1807–ca. 1813).
 Like the succeeding forts, Fort Benton (ca. 1821–1824) and Fort Cass (1832–1838), it was built near the confluence of the Yellowstone and the Bighorn.

 The Blood Blackfoot Bad Head's winter count tells about the early and persistent hostility between the Crow and the Blackfoot.
 In 1813, a force of Blood warriors set off for a raid on the Crow in the Bighorn area.
 Next year, Crows near Little Bighorn River killed Blackfoot Top Knot.

 A Crow camp neutralized thirty Cheyenne bent on capturing horses in 1819.
 The Cheyenne and warriors from a Lakota camp destroyed a whole Crow camp at Tongue River the following year.
 This was likely the most severe attack on a Crow camp in historic time.